 A lassi is a yogurt-based drink popular in India and Pakistan.
 Sometimes salty and sometimes sweet (Indian restaurants here in the United States usually make them with mango), lassis are often enjoyed after a spicy meal.
 This red currant and pomegranate lassi made with kefir is not at all traditional, but I think it makes a perfect breakfast or snack on a hot summer’s day.

-Kristen from POM Wonderful has graciously sent me samples of their pomegranate juice a few times.
-I absolutely love the product, but because it’s so sweet, I don’t really drink it on it’s own: I generally use it in recipes so I can cut down on the use of other “less healthy” sweeteners.
+I absolutely love pomegranate juice, but because it’s so sweet, I don’t really drink it on it’s own: I generally use it in recipes so I can cut down on the use of other sweeteners.

 I’m big on cultured foods because they are naturally high in probiotics that support good digestion.
 Homemade yogurt is one of my favorite cultured foods, but I also enjoy making my own kefir.
 If you’re not familiar with it, kefir is a cultured dairy product originating from the mountains of Asia.
 It differs from yogurt because it cultures at room temperature and it’s made with kefir “grains” (though you can also make a version of it with a freeze-dried kefir starter like this one).
 Kefir is also available commercially at stores that carry natural foods.